2009 Liberal Party of Canada leadership election

-The 2009 Liberal Party of Canada leadership election was prompted by Stéphane Dion's announcement that he would not lead the Liberal Party of Canada into another election, following his party's defeat in the 2008 federal election in Canada.
+In 2009, the Liberal Party of Canada held a leadership election to choose a successor to Stéphane Dion.
+The election was prompted by Dion's announcement that he would not lead the party into another election, following his party's defeat in the 2008 federal election in Canada.
 The Liberals, who captured just slightly over 26% of the total votes, scored their lowest percentage in the party's history to that date.

 The party's national executive met on November 8, 2008, to set rules for the contest, and chose a date and location for the convention.
 A biennial and leadership convention was held in Vancouver, British Columbia from April 30 to May 3, 2009, with the new leader being chosen on May 2.
 Delegates to the convention were chosen from March 6–10, 2009, by those Liberal Party members who joined on or before February 6, 2009.